robertacanton/PythonII_Week8/README.md

 Write a script that asks a user to enter a string.
 Use an if...elif...else statement to compare the string to a series of keywords that you've defined.
 Print out a statement indicating whether the user's entry matches any of the keywords or not.
+Do this in a Jupyter notebook.
 ```

 ## Lists